Holderness, New Hampshire, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you get the correct type.
-A lot of adapters currently sold are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Check that you find the correct kind.
+Many adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 What to wear/what to pack: